Lycée Paul-Gauguin

 The Lycée Paul-Gauguin (LPG) is a secondary school in Papeete, Tahiti.

 The school originated from the École Centrale, which became the collège Paul Gauguin on 10 August 1953.
 At the time it had 478 students.
-It became the lycée Paul Gauguin on 15 November 1960.
+It became the lycée Paul Gauguin on 15 November 1965.
+Today it is a palace of learning in French Polynesia, teaching not just French but other languages, such as English, Spanish, Tahitian, Mandarin, and more.